Hades1984/First-Solidity-Projects/README.md

 - 'GuildProject.sol'
   It is a smart contract that allows the management of a guild with players.
 It enables functionalities such as registering players, leveling them up, managing roles (Admin and Member), and allowing members to leave the guild
   This contract includes role-based access control, ensuring that only the admin can perform certain critical actions, such as registering players and changing the admin role.
+- 'QuestBoard.sol'
+  QuestBoard allows users to create, claim, and complete quests with rewards.
+It's a minimal prototype for a decentralized task board, useful for bounties, collaborative tasks, or gamified missions.
+  Key features:
+     -Create Quest: Anyone can create a quest with a description and reward.
+     -Claim Quest: Only non-creators can claim a quest if it's still available.
+     -Mark Completion: Only the quest creator can mark the quest as completed.
+     -Claim Rewards: Once marked complete, the claimer can receive the reward.
+  No external libraries required.
+Events are emitted for quest creation, claiming, and completion.